AneshSM/AlvasNiraamaya/README.md

 ## Installation

-Before running the app, you need to have Node.js and npm installed on your computer.
-You also need to have the Expo CLI installed globally.
-If you don't have them installed, you can follow the instructions on the Node.js and Expo websites to download and install them.
+To install and use React Native application, follow these steps:

+1. Install Node.js
+React Native requires Node.js and the npm package manager.
+You can download and install Node.js from the official website: https://nodejs.org/en/

-To install the app, clone the repository and install the dependencies:
+2. To install the Niraamaya app, clone the repository and install the dependencies:

 ```bash